This section of the site gives you details of our property and construction lending criteria:

 Tenure

-The maximum LTV on non New Build flats (with a minimum lease term of 90 years) will be increased to 95% for purchases and 90% for remortgages.
+The maximum LTV on non New Build flats (with a minimum lease term of 90 years) is 95% for purchases and 90% for remortgages.

 - Freehold - houses and bungalows